Contents

 The Ballroom

-The ballroom is a rectangular space with high ceilings and large windows that provide plenty of natural light.
+The building's ballroom is a grand rectangular space with high ceilings and large windows that provide plenty of natural light.
 The room is decorated with a series of plaster reliefs that depict various themes, including music, dance, and nature.

 Inside Casa Mila - The Rooftop Terrace